How to Report Crypto on Taxes – Easy Guide for the US [2023]

 As a US citizen, you must answer the crypto question on Form 1040 even if you didn’t sell any of your crypto holdings, while crypto income and crypto gains/losses have to be reported on Form 8949 and your Income Tax Return.

-The easiest way to comply with crypto regulations and tax laws is to frequently import and track your crypto trades and use crypto tax software to determine gains/losses and generate ready-to-submit tax reports for your crypto.
+The easiest way to comply with crypto regulations and tax laws is to frequently import and track your crypto trades and use crypto tax software like CoinTracking to determine gains/losses and generate ready-to-submit tax reports for your crypto.

 Disclaimer: All the information provided above is for informational purposes only and should not be considered as professional investment, legal, or tax advice.
 You should conduct your own research or consult with a professional financial advisor when investing.